jimmelman/markdown-cv/index.md

 `2011.03 ~ Current`
 __Link Group, Melbourne, VIC__

-Joined as a senior analyst/programmer on Superpartners R2 core registry.
+Joined as a senior analyst/programmer on the Superpartners R2 core registry.
 (Oracle , PL/SQL, Pro*C)

 Moved into the transition team in 2013 as a data engineer